 The Town Hall has served Pawlet’s town government continuously since it was built in 1881 and is the only public building in Pawlet to be listed in the National Park Service’s National Register of Historic Places.
 See the National Park Service listing for more information.

 In 2003 a major restoration project began when Pawlet voters decided by a margin of 3 to 1 not to pursue construction of a new town office building.
 Since then the first floor offices have been renovated and the entire building has been made ADA-compliant.
 The cupola has been fully restored, and the auditorium ceiling has been stabilized.
-In 2013 a fire stair was installed on the back of the building, which made it again possible to use the large upstairs auditorium for community events.
+In 2013 a fire stair was installed on the back of the building, and subsequently a heating system was installed.
+With these improvements the large upstairs auditorium can once again be used for community events.

 Use of Upstairs Auditorium for Community Events: The Town Hall has a second story auditorium that is available for community use.
 The Pawlet Select Board’s policy for use and rental agreement may be viewed here: Auditorium_Rental_Agreement.